nosarthur/nosarthur.github.io/_posts/2016-08-01-naive-Bayes.md

 ### digression No. 3

-Suppose we somehow managed to get <span>$$P(\mathbf x|y)$$</span> from our stock, or maybe we are satisfied with the hand-waving approximation of it from the second digression.
+Suppose we somehow managed to get <span>$$P(\mathbf x|y)$$</span> from our stock, or maybe we are satisfied with the hand-waving approximation of it from the digression No. 2.
 Now some trustworthy person comes in and provides an extra piece of information: there is 1 billion apples and 1 million oranges on this planet.